US Stocks Tumble Toward Worst Day in a Month Amid Virus Woes

 Energy stocks dropped to the largest loss among the 11 sectors that make up the S&P 500, falling in concert with oil prices.
 Nearly 99% of the stocks in the index were lower.

-Amazon inched up 0.1% for what was actually one of the biggest gains in the S&P 500, while Apple lost an early gain to fall 0.6%.
+Amazon fared much better than the broader market, shedding a mere 0.2%, while Apple lost an early gain to fall 0.9%.
 Expectations are high for them, and analysts say they'll report strong results for their latest quarter this week.
 They and other Big Tech stocks have soared through the pandemic on hopes their growth will only continue as work-from-home and other trends that benefit them accelerate.

 This upcoming week is the busiest of this quarter's earnings season, with more than a third of the companies in the S&P 500 index scheduled to report.
 Besides Amazon and Apple, Ford Motor, General Electric and Google's parent company, Alphabet, are also on the docket.